 - RSV is an important cause of otitis media (It is estimated that 30-50% of wintertime episodes in infants may be due to respiratory syncytial virus infection).

-Specimens should be collected using flocked nylon swabs (cotton-tipped or calcium alginate swabs are not suitable), and placed immediately in viral transport medium (VTM).
+Specimens should be collected using flocked nylon swabs (cotton-tipped or calcium alginate swabs are not suitable) and placed immediately in the viral transport medium (VTM).
 Preferred samples are:

 - nasal secretions,